On the ring of cooperations for real hermitian K-theory

 Thus the $d_r$ differential lowers Atiyah--Hirzebruch filtration by $r$.
 In particular, the cell structure of $B_0^F(1)$ ensures that each differential only takes nonzero value on one Atiyah--Hirzebruch filtration piece.

 The differentials in this spectral sequence are computed by the cobar complex: to determine the differential on a class $\alpha[k]$, we first lift to a representative in the cobar complex for $\text{F}_kB_0^F(1)$, compute the cobar differential on this representative, then project down to the appropriate filtration.
 In other words, the differentials witness the attaching maps in the algebraic cell complex for $B_0^F(1)$.
-The $d_1$-differential witnesses the $h_0$-attaching map between the cells $[\overline{\tau}_1]$ and $[\overline{\xi}_1]$, so is nonzero only on Atiyah--Hirzebruch filtration 3 and lands in Atiyah--Hirzebruch filtration 2.
-This gives the following formula: \begin{proposition} In the $\textup{\textbf{aAHSS}}(B_0^F(1))$, the $d_1$-differential is determined by